-In order to evaluate the impact of CCFM on precipitation and cloudiness in the model, Figure 4 shows the difference between the annual mean surface precipitation and (COSP-simulated CALIPSO-like) cloud cover from ECHAM-HAM with Tiedtke-Nordeng and CCFM, and GPCP and CALIPSO-GOCCP climatologies respectively.
+ference between the annual mean surface precipitation and (COSP-simulated CALIPSO-like) cloud cover from ECHAM-HAM with Tiedtke-Nordeng and CCFM, and GPCP and CALIPSO-GOCCP climatologies respectively.
 The precipitation differences show very similar patterns with both convection schemes, suggesting that these may be constrained by larger-scale processes within the model or underlying assumptions common to both schemes.
-In the case of cloud cover, however, the patterns are different: CCFM shows a cloudy bias over the western side of the ocean basins, while Tiedtke-Nordeng shows a clear bias over the eastern side.
+In the case of cloud cover, however, the patterns are different: CCFM shows a positive cloud cover bias (i.e. too cloudy) over the western side of the ocean basins, while Tiedtke-Nordeng shows a negative bias (i.e. too clear) over the eastern side.

 Although the geographical patterns of bias are different, neither is obviously better.
-The corresponding results for the ECHAM simulations without HAM are qualitatively similar (not shown).
+The corresponding results for ECHAM simulations without HAM are qualitatively similar (not shown).

-The cloud cover is quite sensitive to the model level at which the sub-cloud dry convection is initiated.
-Choosing two levels above the lowest ( $\sim 350\,\mathrm{m}$ , L=2 configuration) produces the smallest overall bias, and this is our "standard" configuration used elsewhere in this paper.
-The difference between simulated cloud cover using different initiation levels and CALIPSO-GOCCP is shown in Figure 5.
-Choosing a lower level (L=1 or L=0) produces too little cloud, particularly in regions of marine stratocumulus, perhaps due to suppression by low-level inversions.
-Choosing a higher level (L=3) produces too much cloud, similar to what happens when our new sub-cloud model is not used (not shown).
-Increasing/decreasing the temperature perturbation has a similar (but lesser) effect to raising/lowering the initiation level (see Figure 6).
-Choosing 2.8 K minimises the cloud cover bias in the L=2 configuration and keeps the model close to radiative balance, as mentioned in Section 2.2.2.
-The spatial distribution of precipitation, however, is relatively robust against changes to the initiation level and temperature perturbation.
+The cloud cover is quite sensitive to the model level at which the subcloud dry convection is initiated.
+Choosing two levels above the lowest ($\sim 350\,\mathrm{m}$, L-2 configuration) produces the smallest overall bias, and this is our "standard" configuration used elsewhere in this paper.
+The difference between simulated cloud cover using different initiation levels and CALIPSO-GOCCP is shown in Fig. 5.
+Choosing a lower level (L-1 or L-0) produces too little cloud, particularly in regions of marine stratocumulus, perhaps due to suppression by near-surface inversions below the LCL.
+It should be noted in this context that, in the absence of a specific stratocumulus parameterisation, in global models it is often detrainment from the convection scheme which produces much of the condensate in stratocumulus regions - this can be seen, for example, in Fig. 6a of Morcrette and Petch (2010).